allenwest24/Key-Logger/README.md

   - Now we have our libraries and prerequisites.
   - import the library in your main file.
 - The rest of the instructions will be commented into the keylogger itself.
 If any excessive information is needed it will be written below:
+  - Note: if target machine is set in different language, the symbols will look different.
+We handle this problem in SECOND TEST with the try: using "utf-8"
+  - In order to stop it, in terminal type: killall python

   -